GISMentors/geopython-english/rasters/rasterio.rst

     3

 We can see, that there are 3 color bands in given rater file.
-Let's create new file, containing NDVI (Normalized Difference Vegetation Index:
+Let's create new file, containing NDVI (:wikipedia-en:`Normalized Difference Vegetation Index`):

 .. math::